 If you have decided on a burial, there are number of important aspects to consider, including: type of burial, location, products required, type of service, headstone, funeral costs and cemetery fees.
 While many burials follow the traditional funeral service style, there are also a range of other burial options open to families.

 This article will cover what you need to know about the burial itself, rather than the burial service.
-For guidance on planning the burial service, click here.
+For guidance on planning a funeral service, see our Funeral Planning Checklist.

 Types of burials

 There are two main types of burials: ground and above ground burials.

 Ground burials are the most typical type of burial, with the deceased laid in a coffin or casket.

 However, another option is an above ground burial in a lawn crypt or mausoleum.
 In the case of a mausoleum entombment, the body is laid in a casket or coffin, placed in a crypt or large niche in the wall and then permanently closed.

 It should be noted that for above ground burial, cemeteries often require a full embalming of the body prior to burial for health and safety reasons.

 The majority of the time, both ground and above ground burials take place in a cemetery, however, occasionally families can arrange for the burial to take place on private land.
 If you wish to explore a burial on private land, please note that there are a range of laws in Australia regarding where and when this may take place.